jnoortheen/dynamic-conf/README.md

 ```

 # Features
-- Any configuration would be loaded from `python config` file `(default: env.py)` from the same folder where library is
-inherited.
-This file should not be committed to version history.
+- supports `.env` or `.py` files
 - You also don't need to include a sample file.
-Since the `Config` object would be able to generate `env.py` itself.
+Since the `Config` object would be able to generate `.env.py` itself.
 - It also loads Configuration variables from environment variables.
-The preference is `env variables` > `env.py`
+The order of preference is `env variables` > `env.py`
-- It can also define a prefix to limit environment variables searched.
+- Attributes are lazily evaluated.

+# Todos
+- [ ] supports casting with type annotations

 # Getting Started